HomeGuidesAPI ReferenceChangelog

 The Arcadia API uses the notion of an applicability to determine a customer's eligibility for a particular incentive.
 All incentives in the database have a list of these applicabilities, each of which represents a particular requirement for the incentive in question.
 For example, some incentives may require that the tilt and azimuth of your PV system fall within certain ranges.
 Others may require that the system not be owned by a third party.
 For each new market, these requirements will be different.

-This is where the [Get Applicabilities][applicabilities] endpoint comes in.
-Using this endpoint, we can see all of the possible applications that we may run into in a new market.
+This is where the Get Incentive Applicabilities endpoint comes in.
+Using this endpoint, we can see all of the possible applications we may encounter within a new market.
 With this information, we'll be able to easily search for incentives that are eligible for our customers.

 As an example, let's say we have the following system: